tomas-fryza/avr-course/labs/04-lcd/README.md

 2. Design at least one more custom character, store it in CGRAM memory according to the previous code, and display all new characters on the LCD screen.

-3. When you finish, always synchronize the contents of your working folder with the local and remote versions of your repository.
-This way you are sure that you will not lose any of your changes.
-To do that, use **Source Control (Ctrl+Shift+G)** in Visual Studio Code or git commands.
+3. After completing your work, ensure that you synchronize the contents of your working folder with both the local and remote repository versions.
+This practice guarantees that none of your changes are lost.
+You can achieve this by using **Source Control (Ctrl+Shift+G)** in Visual Studio Code or by utilizing Git commands.

    > **Help:** Useful git commands are `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
 Note that, a brief description of useful git commands can be found [here](https://github.com/tomas-fryza/digital-electronics-1/wiki/Useful-Git-commands) and detailed description of all commands is [here](https://github.com/joshnh/Git-Commands).

 <a name="experiments"></a>

-## Experiments on your own
+## (Optional) Experiments on your own

 1. Complete the `TIMER2_OVF_vect` interrupt routine with stopwatch code and display `minutes:seconds.tenths`.

    ![LCD screenshot](images/screenshot_lcd_stopwatch.png)

+2. In `lcd.h` and `lcd.c` files create a new library function to turn on/off LCD's backlight.

-2. Display the square value of the `seconds` at LCD position "a".
+3. Display the square value of the `seconds` at LCD position "a".

    ![LCD screenshot](images/screenshot_lcd_square.png)

-3. Use new characters and create a progress bar at LCD position "b".
+4. Use new characters and create a progress bar at LCD position "b".
 Let the full bar state corresponds to one second.

    ![LCD screenshot](images/screenshot_lcd_progress1.png)